buildpacks/rfcs/text/0000-dockerfiles.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

-- Should `genpkgs` be part of this proposal?
-Opinion: Yes, otherwise it's difficult to maintain a valid SBoM.
 - Should we allow base images to provide build plan entries so that extensions aren't required to satisfy buildpacks?
 Opinion: Not yet, no-op extension can be used for now.

 # Spec.
 Changes (OPTIONAL)